pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 ## Declaring a variable

 The `var` statement declares a list of variables.
-Type is at the last of statement.
+Type is at the last of the statement.

 ```go
 var varName dataType